With summer ending in Ballwin and St. Charles, now is a good time to get a head start on air conditioner maintenance.

 2. Check Your Filter

-Unsure when you last replaced yours?
-Pull it out and hold it up to the light.
-If you can’t see light through it, replace it.
+Not sure when you last replaced yours?
+Take it out and tilt it toward the light.
+If you can’t see light through it, buy a new one.

 3. Clean the Inside